mayakacz/mayakacz/README.md

+**About me: Software Supply Chain Security PM.
+Cryptography nerd.
+Puzzle and ice cream lover.**

-Product Manager at GitHub :thinking: working on software supply chain security :closed_lock_with_key:
+:thinking: Product Manager at GitHub

+:closed_lock_with_key: Working on software supply chain security

-Pronouns: she/her :woman:
+:woman: Pronouns: she/her

-Sounds like :ear: "catch a rough ski"
+:ear: Sounds like: "catch a rough ski"

-I love :icecream:
+:sparkles: I love :icecream:

-My working style: If something is incorrect, or incomplete - just fix it.
+:computer: My working style: If something is incorrect, or incomplete - just fix it.
 I prefer suggested edits and PRs over comments or pings.

 [Looking for slides from a talk I gave?](https://github.com/mayakacz/presentation-slides)